getyoti/ios-sdk-button/README.md

 # ios-sdk-button

-The iOS Button SDK will provide your application the ability to request attributes from a Digital ID app* via a simple "sign in with" style button.
+The iOS Button SDK will provide your application with the ability to request attributes from a Digital ID app* via a simple "sign in with" style button.
 This repo contains the tools and step by step instructions so that your users can share their identity details with your application in a secure and trusted way.

 *Digital ID app is either the Yoti or EasyID iOS app*